soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/Before the HOL - Predictive Maintenance for remote field devices.md

    ![The file import form is displayed with the Anomaly-detection.dbc file selected.](media/databricks-import.png 'Import Notebooks')

 4. After importing, select your username.
-You will see a new folder named `Anomaly Detection`, which contains two notebooks.
+You will see a new notebook named `Anomaly Detection`.

    ![The imported notebooks are displayed.](media/databricks-notebooks.png 'Imported notebooks')